 What keeps your restaurant doors open?
 Happy diners.
-How can you ensure a great customer experience and a high level of customer satisfaction for your diners?
+How can you ensure great customer experience and a high level of customer satisfaction for your diners?
 What kind of restaurant promotions are you running?
 Making customer satisfaction a focus.
 One way to get a pulse on the level of satisfaction your guests have is to provide a survey.
 Many restaurants leave these on the table while the diners are having dessert.
 You can even offer incentives, like a discount for them to complete the survey.
 You can also post the survey on your website or social media accounts.
 Once you have plenty of responses and some good data, don’t forget the most important part – sift through the answers and find the commonalities in it.
 You’ll probably find some areas for improvement and some areas in which your customers are happy!
 Take those areas for improvement and put together a plan to make them better.
 Focus on making the guest experience the best it can be.
-For the areas that are really positive, be sure to share the info with your employees and shout the good news from the roof top.
+For the really positive areas, be sure to share the info with your employees and shout the good news from the rooftop.
 One thing to remember, the customer is always right.

-The notion of a well-connected restaurant isn’t out of reach, it’s the year 2017 after all.
+The notion of a well-connected restaurant isn’t out of reach; it’s the modern era after all.
 Having technology is one thing.
 Integrating it from FOH to BOH takes your restaurant operations to a whole different level.
-Nowadays, you can implement a POS system that integrates to your guest management system and your kitchen display and everything in between.
+Nowadays, you can implement a POS system that integrates with your guest management system and your kitchen display and everything in between.
 These types of restaurant technology integrations only strengthen your operational efficiency and provide for a clear picture of the total guest experience.
-When you can take a bird’s eye view of one diner’s entire journey through your restaurant – the data and findings you will see can really help to guide your decision making and make for a killer, consistent guest experience.
+When you can take a bird’s eye view of one diner’s entire journey through your restaurant – the data and findings you will see can help to guide your decision making and make for a killer, consistent guest experience.

 4: Focus on Data